tmcgilchrist/study/README.md

  * Functions as Session-Typed Processes by Bernardo Toninho, Luis Caires and Frank Pfenning
  * Scalable Atomic Visibility with RAMP Transactions by Peter Balis etc
  * Viewstamped Replication by Barbara Liskov and Brian Oki (http://www.pmg.csail.mit.edu/papers/vr.pdf)
- * SML# in Industry: A Practical ERP System Development by Atsushi Ohori and Katsuhuro Ueno
  * QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs by Koen Claessen and John Hughes
  * Hindley-Milner Elaboration in Applicative Style by François Pottier